KobyPierce/PiCollector/README-API.md

       { "id": "camera1", "name": "Left Camera", "resolution": "1920x1080" },
       { "id": "camera2", "name": "Right Camera", "resolution": "1920x1080" }
     ],
-    "gyro": { "connected": true, "device_name": "iPhone Gyro" }
+    "tracking_device": { "connected": true, "device_name": "QR Code Tracker" }
   }
   ```

 ---

 ## Notes
-- **Mock Data:** All endpoints currently return placeholder data to simulate real functionality.
+- **Live Data:** The API now tracks cumulative rotation from the QR code tracking feature and sends this data to the frontend in real time.
 - **Health Check:** Use the `/health` endpoint to confirm the API is running before making other requests.
-- **Future Development:** The mock responses will be replaced with real functionality as development progresses.
+- **Future Development:** The mock responses will be replaced with real data as integration with Raspberry Pi hardware progresses.

 ---